MK-467-Woofya/gamification-tool/README.md

 `$ docker-compose down`
 or CTRL+c if the instance is attached to the terminal.

-## Setting up and accessing Web backend and API
+## Setting up and accessing API backend

 Every clean build of the containers will require migrations and creation of a super user.